 Wrangell-St. Elias National Park, Alaska

 Wrangell-St. Elias is the largest national park in the country, covering over 13 million acres around the confluence of the mighty Copper River and the Chitina River, yet on an average year, it sees less than 80,000 visitors.
-It’s been likened to a mix of Switzerland, Yosemite and Yellowstone parks, and boasts the largest glacial system in the U.S. along with 16 of the nation’s tallest mountains, including 16,390-foot-high Mount Blackburn.
+It’s been likened to a mix of Switzerland, Yosemite and Yellowstone parks, and boasts the largest glacial system in the U.S. along with 9 of the 16 tallest mountains in the nation, including 18,008-foot-high Mount St. Elias.
 Watch for all sorts of wildlife, including moose that can frequently be seen around the lakes and willow bogs.
 Caribou, bison, black and brown bears, mountain goats, and wolves can all be spotted too.